-If you asked me to name one of the things I remember most about our Disney Cruise last December, I would have to stay the tropical bread at Castaway Cay.
+If you asked me to name one of the things I remember most about our Disney Cruise last December, I would have to stay the pineapple bread at Castaway Cay.
 People call it banana bread, but it definitely tastes more tropical than banana bread to me.

 Even my husband, who isn’t a big sweets person, had a couple of mini loaves himself.
-Enjoying the mini tropical bread loaves is just one of the many things to do in Castaway Cay.
+Enjoying the mini pineapple bread loaves is just one of the many things to do in Castaway Cay.

 And it’s delicious.
 I also created a little pina colada glaze to pour on top if you want a bit more sweetness or you can just eat the bread all by itself.